kamilazdybal/ulb-atm-phd/python-for-PhD/generate-tex-files/README.md

   \end{tabular}
 ```

-## File generation with only a bash script
+## File generation with a bash script

 Here is a template of a `.bash` script to `touch` files just in case you have something unique that needs to be populated by hand.